intersystems/quickstarts-dotnet/README.md

 ## How to Run

-1. Verify you have an [<span class="urlformat">instance of InterSystems IRIS</span>](https://learning.intersystems.com/course/view.php?name=Get%20InterSystems%20IRIS), and an IDE that supports Node.js (such as **Visual Studio Code**).
+1. Verify you have an [<span class="urlformat">instance of InterSystems IRIS</span>](https://learning.intersystems.com/course/view.php?name=Get%20InterSystems%20IRIS), and an IDE that supports .NET (such as **Microsoft Visual Studio**).
 If you are using AWS, Azure, or GCP, that you have followed the steps to [change the password for InterSystems IRIS](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=ACLOUD#ACLOUD_interact).

 2. If you are using AWS, GCP, or Microsoft Azure, load the sample stock data into InterSystems IRIS:
     `$ iris load http://github.com/intersystems/Samples-Stock-Data`